PGY2 Infectious Disease Pharmacy Residency

 Infectious Diseases Inpatient Consult Service - 3 months

-Infectious Diseases Clinic (Longitudinal - One half day a week and a 1 month immersion experience)
+Infectious Diseases Clinic (Longitudinal - One day a week and a 1 month immersion experience)

 Antimicrobial Stewardship - 3 months